fnassar/Slenderman/README.md

 ### A - Expansion Ideas:

-- To add an option to host a scavenger hunt, where the user is able to assign a room name, download the 8 pages and write their own hints for their location.
+To add an option to host a scavenger hunt, where the user is able to assign a room name, download the 8 pages and write their own hints for their location.
-- To improve the ambience of the website by adding more references to its theme, Slenderman.
-Examples of this can be to add jumpscares, background music, and more images.
+To improve the ambiance of the website by adding more references to its theme, Slenderman.
+Examples of this can be adding jumpscares, background music, and more images.
+To change the design of the top right button, so the user knows it's clickable.
-- To add a sound effect that lets the user know that a page has been found by them or another user.
+To add a sound effect that lets the user know that a page has been found by them or another user.

 ### B - Technical ideas:

+To retrain the models and improve their accuracy.
-- To fix the compatibility issues with iOS and Android, so more users can play the game.
+To fix the compatibility issues with iOS and Android, so that more users can play the game.
-- To give more details about the users to offer a more personalized experience.
+To give more details about the users to offer a more personalized experience.

-## V | Back End
+## V| Back End

+We used sockets.io and ML5.js in the creation of this project.

+·Sockets.io:

-- We used sockets for the back end
+We used sockets for the back end.
-- After adding the user to their own rooms we save the user data, including name room and user score in the index.js
+ After adding the user to their own rooms, we save the user data, including name room and user score in the index.js.
-- We send user data to all the players so we can update the user scores for all players in the room.
+We send user data to all the players so we can update the user scores for all players in the room.
-- We update the game level as well in the back end so that all users are updated at the same time.
+We update the game level as well in the back end so that all users are updated at the same time.

-### Errors
+·ML5.js:

+[ML5.js’ documentation](https://learn.ml5js.org/#/) and [The Coding Train’s tutorial](https://thecodingtrain.com/learning/ml5/) were necessary to understand all the library features we could use for our game.
+This is the list of steps followed:
+We first implemented [the Object Detection program with COCO-SD](https://thecodingtrain.com/learning/ml5/1.3-object-detection.html), to ensure that ML5.js could be run on mobile phones and with the back camera.
+Then, we used [the feature extractor classification] (https://thecodingtrain.com/learning/ml5/3.1-feature-extractor-classification.html) to train the ML5.js detector with our own model.
+Finally, we moved the code to ‘training.html’ to have an independent page where to train our models, and we added a (save button)[https://www.youtube.com/watch?v=eU7gIy3xV30] to download them.

+### Major problems and solutions

+#### Fatema Nassar:

 An error I made was not specifying the room information when sending the data, so even though the sockets worked perfectly fine, the data being sent through sockets was not specific to the room, but instead it was to all the players.
 We only noticed this problem the morning before the submission so we didn’t have time to fix it.
 The day of testing the win lose screen did not show up as it did during testing, we are unsure about the reason but if we go further with the game we plan on checking that error before publication.

+#### Andres Ugartechea:

 ## VI | Personal Review and thoughts:
 ### [Fatema](https://github.com/fnassar):